 Carroll School is a dynamic independent day school for elementary and middle school students in grades 1-9 who have been diagnosed with specific learning difficulties in reading and writing, such as dyslexia.

-Give Each Child what he or she most needs
+Give Each Child what they most need

 We believe dyslexia allows children to see the world differently.
 And we love that.
 In fact, we’ve created an entire curriculum, teaching mindset, and community to support each child’s unique perspective.
 The results are astounding.
 Click on the images to learn more.